You will probably spend a large part of the first few days after birth looking at your baby.

 Bumps and bruises

-It's common for a newborn baby to have some swelling and bruises on the head, and perhaps to have bloodshot eyes.
-This is just the result of the squeezing and pushing during birth and will soon disappear.
-But if you're worried, you can ask your midwife about it.
+It's common for a newborn baby to have some swelling and bruises on their head, and perhaps to have bloodshot eyes.
+This is caused by squeezing and pushing during birth and will soon disappear.
+If you're worried, you can ask your midwife about it.

 Once you begin to look closely at your baby, you'll probably find little marks and spots, mainly on the head and face.
 Sometimes there will be larger marks.
 Most of these birthmarks will go away eventually.
-Ask the doctor who examines your baby if they will disappear completely.
+Ask the health professional who examines your baby after they are born if they will disappear completely.